The Application of Basel II to Trading Activities and the Treatment of Double Default Effects

 - improvements to the current trading book regime, especially with respect to the treatment of specific risk; and

-- the design of a specific capital treatment for unsettled and failed transactions.
+- the design of a specific capital treatment for failed transactions and transactions that are not settled through a delivery-versus-payment framework (non-DvP).